 It is, after all, the happiest place on earth!

-While that famed amusement park can easily take a day or 2 (or more!) to fully explore, there are other places in this area that can make your trip even more worthwhile and fun, even for families and kids of all ages.
+While that famed amusement park can easily take a day or 2 (or more!) to fully explore, there are other places in Anaheim that can make your trip even more worthwhile and fun, even for families and kids of all ages.

 Anaheim has so much to offer, and there are a lot of options for not only amusement parks, but interesting, unique activities as well.
 Here are a couple of recommended things to do in Anaheim.

-The Walt Disney World Resort spans over an area that is bigger than the island of Manhattan, as such, it serves as the main attraction for tourists to come to Anaheim.
+The Disneyland Resort spans over an area that is bigger than the island of Manhattan, as such, it serves as the main attraction for tourists to come to Anaheim.

 Whether you’re on a family vacation or on a romantic getaway with that special someone, the warm California sun is an ideal place to relax.

 Take surf lessons during the day, and have a bonfire cookout at night.
 There’s always something to do.